Khabur (Euphrates)

 The Khabur River is the largest perennial tributary to the Euphrates in Syria.
 Although the Khabur originates in Turkey, the karstic springs around Ras al-Ayn are the river's main source of water.
 Several important wadis join the Khabur north of Al-Hasakah, together creating what is known as the Khabur Triangle, or Upper Khabur area.
-From north to south, annual rainfall in the Khabur basin decreases from over 400 mm to less than 200 mm, making the river a vital water source for agriculture throughout history.
+From north to south, annual rainfall in the Khabur basin decreases from over 400 mm to less than 200 mm.
+This has made the river a vital water source for agriculture throughout history.
 The Khabur joins the Euphrates near the town of Busayrah.

+Name

+In ancient times, the river was known in Akkadian and Amorite as ḫabur, in חָבוֹר, and in 𐤇𐤁𐤅𐤓.